Classical gravitational scattering from a gauge-invariant double copy: Final result and scattering angle from the HEFT amplitude

 This is in agreement with the result of \cite{Bern:2019nnu, Antonelli:2019ytb,DiVecchia:2021bdo,Bjerrum-Bohr:2021din}.
 The radiation reaction part (third line of \eqref{finalangle}) was also computed in \cite{Damour:2020tta,DiVecchia:2020ymx, Bjerrum-Bohr:2021din} and our result agrees with theirs.

-A final comment is in order here.
+We conclude this section with two comments.
 We note that the imaginary part of our 2MPI amplitude, quoted earlier in \eqref{imagpart}, is very similar (but not identical) to that of \cite{DiVecchia:2021bdo,Bjerrum-Bohr:2021din}.
 There is no reason for these quantities to agree completely since there are subtle differences in how iterating terms are removed in \cite{DiVecchia:2021bdo,Bjerrum-Bohr:2021din}.
-However the relation \cite{DiVecchia:2021bdo}
+However the relation~\cite{DiVecchia:2021bdo}

 where $rr$ stands for the radiation reaction part, does hold also in our case, with our $\big[ \text{Re}\, \delta_{\rm HEFT}^{(2)}\big]_{rr}$ being identical to that of \cite{DiVecchia:2021bdo,Bjerrum-Bohr:2021din}.